Brown Trout

 Splake

-This hybrid between a Brook Char and a lake Char can be as beautiful as a brook and as big as a lake char, once developed in hopes it would be more resilient to disease and thrive better in both a low and high water reservoir setting it quickly became prized by fishermen, it is often now used as a management tool in many of our local waters.
+This hybrid between a Brook Char and a Lake Char can be as beautiful as a brook and as big as a lake char once developed.
+It was hoped it would be more resilient to disease and thrive better in both a low and high water reservoir setting and it quickly became prized by fishermen.
+It is now used as a management tool in many of our local waters.